TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/aws-iot/default/things.md

 Click **Skip certificate and create thing**.

-> Certificates are used when your AWS IoT thing is capable of TLS client authentication.
+{{< info >}} Certificates are used when your AWS IoT thing is capable of TLS client authentication.
 This is not applicable to LoRaWAN end devices.
-Therefore, you don't need to manage certificates for LoRaWAN devices in AWS IoT.
+Therefore, you don't need to manage certificates for LoRaWAN devices in AWS IoT. {{</ info >}}

 Your thing is now created.
 Please see [Troubleshooting]({{< relref "troubleshooting" >}}) if your device is not showing up in your {{% tts %}} application.